katiemorrisfx/KMFX-scripts/docs/kmfx_cloneinteractivemodeToggle.md

 the Interactive button in the Clone tab window.

 Steps:
+1. Press Caps Lock
-1. Press assigned keybind to enter into the Onion Skin mode, enable Interactive mode and the Interactive on-screen controls
+2. Press assigned keybind to enter into the Onion Skin mode, enable Interactive mode and the Interactive on-screen controls
-2. Make adjustments
+3. Make adjustments
-3. Press assigned keybind to leave Interactive mode and disable the Interactive on-screen controls
+4. Press assigned keybind to leave Interactive mode and disable the Interactive on-screen controls
-4. Press Caps Lock to disable Onion Skin mode
+5. Press Caps Lock to disable Onion Skin mode
-5. Paint
+6. Paint

 Note: While using the assigned keybind, the Interactive button in the Clone tab window will not become highlighted.